Keturahcrony/git-training/README.md

-i am a curious learner
+i am serious at learning